norda97/compilerLua/README.md

 can not handle all of LUA syntax:

 Supported syntax:
-Markup : * Constant expressions (testcase1.lua)
+* Constant expressions (testcase1.lua)
 * Assignment statements (testcase2.lua)
 * I/O and control-flow (testcase3.lua & testcase4.lua)
 * Tables (testcase5.lua)
 * Recursive Functions (testcase6.lua)

 To use the compiler clone project:
-Markup : 1.
-Write LUA code for compilation in Testcases/exeriment.lua
+1. Write LUA code for compilation in Testcases/exeriment.lua
 2. Type in Linux terminal: "Make comp" - Compiles compiler
 3. Execute compiler: "./comp <lua file>" creates target.s assebly file of compiled LUA code
 4. Make run to compile target.s with gcc
 5. Compiled executable should now exist called a
 6. Execute compilations by typing "./a"